certifaction/cli/README.md

 >error is returned if the input is not a PDF file.
 If the input parameter is
 >omitted, then the command will take its input from stdin.
 If the output
 >parameter is omitted, then the output will be returned to stdout.
->```
 >#### Flags
 >
 >```
->--digital-twin     adds a Digital Twin footer, encrypt the document and store it.
+>--digital-twin     Adds a Digital Twin footer, encrypt the document and store it.
 >                   Use the footer template given by the -footer parameter.
 >                   If not -footer parameter is provided, then use the default footer.
->--language         overrides the default language.
+>--language         Overrides the default language.
 >```

 ### Sign a document